iiArrow/PySticky/README.md

 ## ToDo:

-- Add default option to read the parse out the current plum.sqlite.
+- Add default option to read the parse out of the current plum.sqlite.
 - Add export option.